 Countryside Mobility can hire you trampers capable of more rural terrain.
 They are currently available at:

-Killerton House (about 20 miles from the lodges)
+Killerton House (about 20 miles from Wheatland Farm)

-The Granite Way (hire in Sourton, about 20 miles away from Wheatland Farm)
+The Granite Way (hire in Sourton, about 20 miles away, on the edge of Dartmoor).

 Heddon Valley, Exmoor